xieguangtai/xieguangtai.github.io/_posts/2015-08-30-my-favourite-rss.md

 categories: [research]
 ---

-Though it seems that [RSS](https://en.wikipedia.org/wiki/RSS) are out-of-date, some outstanding researcher are still blogging with RSS offered.
+Though it seems that [RSS](https://en.wikipedia.org/wiki/RSS) is out-of-date, some outstanding researchers are still blogging with RSS offered.
 Here are some.
-I use [Feedly](https://feedly.com) to be my RSS reader.
+I use [Feedly](https://feedly.com) as my RSS reader.

 1. [***Shtetl-Optimized***](http://www.scottaaronson.com/blog/).
 The author [Scott Aaronson](https://en.wikipedia.org/wiki/Scott_Aaronson#cite_note-scottaaronson-8) is a theoretical computer scientist and faculty member in the Electrical Engineering and Computer Science department at the Massachusetts Institute of Technology.
 This is really a much-read blog which focus on many parts of science: computer science, quantum science and more.
 2. [***Matt Might's Blog***](http://matt.might.net/).
 Professor Matt Might is not only a good researcher, but also a very nice advisor.
 Many of his blogs are dedicated to educating how to improve your learning ability and working efficiency.